Partial Hospitalization Programs Near Minneapolis, Minnesota

 Social Skills is offered twice a week and led by Psychiatric Technicians.
 This group allows patients to practice coping skills learned through programming in real life social situations.
 Patients play games, complete art projects, all while having staff available to coach them through social situations that may cause emotional distress.

-Adult Partial Hospitalization Program in Mankato
+Adult Partial Hospitalization Program

 The Adult Partial Hospitalization Program (PHP) provides a mix of individual and group mental health psycho-education, empowerment, and treatment in an inclusive and safe environment.
 Over the course of 4+ weeks, the program enhances individual coping skills and provides a supportive team approach to continue to challenge and foster growth.
 The PrairieCare team will collaborate with the existing providers to offer potential diagnostic clarification as well as providing medication consultations and adjustments.